Anclote Key Preserve State Park

 When out at Anclote Key or Anclote Bar, you may notice the many shorebirds that rest and nest here.
 These northernmost barrier islands are considered by experts to be among the top five sites in the state for diversity and numbers of beach-nesting birds.
 Species such as the Piping Plover winters here, but can be found almost any month of the year.
 Nesting activity for most of these birds can begin as early as March and may last through to August.
 However, resting occurs year-round.
 It is vital to the birds' survival not to disturb them while they are feeding or resting.
 They use precious energy stores every time they are flushed in the air.
 Dogs can cause great disturbance to nesting bird colonies and this is one of the reasons they are not allowed on Anclote Key or Three Rooker Bar.
 Please keep your pets away from the resting and nesting birds.
 Share the beaches with the birds and please obey all posted signs.
 Dogs are allowed in designated areas of both Honeymoon Island and North Anclote Bar, but must remain on a six-foot hand-held leash and under your control at all times.
 Thank you for visiting and enjoy your stay on the islands.

 Take pride in this and all natural preserves.
 Please carry out what you bring to the islands.
+Please note that ferry services do not drop off visitors for overnight camping.
+You must have your own transportation to stay overnight.

 - Anclote Key State Preserve is located three miles off Tarpon Springs and is accessible only by private boat.